Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\Proof \CstarB {C^*(\curly {B}\, )} Denoting by $\curly {B}$ the Fell bundle introduced in \ref {IntroFBdlISG}, and by $\CstarB $ its cross-sectional C*-algebra \cite [3.4]{cpisg}, we may use the universal property \cite [3.5]{cpisg} of $\CstarB $ to obtain a *-homomorphism collectively extending all of the $\rho _U$.
+collectively extending all of the $\rho _U$.
 Since $\ISG $ is wide by \ref {Wide}, we may apply \cite [Corollary 5.6]{BussMeyer} to conclude that $\CstarB $ is naturally isomorphic to $\Cw $, from where the existence of the required map follows.
 Since $N$ is generating, we have that $\NoA $ spans a dense subspace of $B$, so we see that $\Phi $ is surjective. \endProof

 \endsection

 \startsection Topological freeness of the Weyl groupoid and the main Theorem

 \sectiontitle